shpeki/java-cheatsheet/Questions.md

 5. **Can we create an instance of an interface or an abstract class?**
    - No, but we can create instances of anonymous inner classes that implement/extend them.

+# PostgreSQL Transaction Isolation Levels

+## Introduction

+Transaction isolation is a critical concept in database systems that determines how concurrent transactions interact with each other.
+PostgreSQL implements the SQL standard isolation levels while providing robust mechanisms to ensure data integrity and consistency.

+## The Four Isolation Levels in PostgreSQL

+PostgreSQL supports all four isolation levels defined in the SQL standard:

+### 1. READ UNCOMMITTED

+In theory, this level allows a transaction to see uncommitted changes made by other transactions ("dirty reads").
+However, PostgreSQL does not actually implement dirty reads.

+**Important note:** In PostgreSQL, READ UNCOMMITTED is treated the same as READ COMMITTED.
+This means that even if you explicitly set the isolation level to READ UNCOMMITTED, PostgreSQL will still provide READ COMMITTED guarantees.

+### 2. READ COMMITTED

+This is the **default isolation level** in PostgreSQL.

+**Characteristics:**
+- Prevents dirty reads (you cannot see uncommitted changes from other transactions)
+- Does not prevent non-repeatable reads (if you read the same row twice, you might get different results if another transaction commits changes to that row in between your reads)
+- Does not prevent phantom reads (a transaction might return different rows on repeated queries if another transaction adds or removes rows that match the query)

+### 3. REPEATABLE READ

+**Characteristics:**
+- Prevents dirty reads
+- Prevents non-repeatable reads (if you read the same row twice, you get the same result regardless of concurrent committed changes)
+- In PostgreSQL, it also prevents phantom reads (unlike the SQL standard which doesn't require this)
+- Uses snapshot isolation to maintain a consistent view of the database as it was at the beginning of the transaction

+### 4. SERIALIZABLE

+The strictest isolation level.

+**Characteristics:**
+- Prevents all the anomalies mentioned above
+- Provides true serializable transaction execution, as if transactions were executed one after another, not concurrently
+- Uses serializable snapshot isolation (SSI) which can detect read-write conflicts
+- May result in serialization failures (transactions might be rolled back with a serialization error)

+## Common Interview Questions

+### Q: What is the default isolation level in PostgreSQL?
+A: READ COMMITTED

+### Q: Does PostgreSQL truly implement READ UNCOMMITTED?
+A: No, PostgreSQL treats READ UNCOMMITTED the same as READ COMMITTED.

+### Q: How does REPEATABLE READ in PostgreSQL differ from the SQL standard?
+A: PostgreSQL's REPEATABLE READ also prevents phantom reads, which goes beyond the SQL standard requirements.

+### Q: What mechanism does PostgreSQL use to implement isolation levels?
+A: PostgreSQL uses Multi-Version Concurrency Control (MVCC) with snapshot isolation.

+### Q: When would you use SERIALIZABLE isolation level?
+A: When you need the strongest consistency guarantees and are willing to accept potential serialization failures (transactions being rolled back).

+### Q: What kinds of anomalies can occur in READ COMMITTED level?
+A: Non-repeatable reads and phantom reads can occur.

+## Practical Considerations

+- Higher isolation levels provide stronger consistency guarantees but may reduce concurrency and performance
+- SERIALIZABLE can lead to serialization failures where transactions need to be retried
+- For most applications, READ COMMITTED (the default) provides a good balance between consistency and performance
+- Use REPEATABLE READ or SERIALIZABLE only when your application logic requires stronger isolation guarantees

+## Conclusion

+Understanding PostgreSQL's transaction isolation levels is crucial for designing applications that correctly handle concurrent access to data.
+Each level makes different trade-offs between consistency, performance, and the potential for anomalies.